tdhite/kwite/README.md

 That might resolve to something like `http://mykwite.thatnamespace.svc.cluster.local:8080/thisotherkwite`.

-NOTE: There is quite  bit more work and consideration to do on self-reformation, for sure, but that will come soon enough.
-At this time Kwites to not yet self-reform and that will probably be handled by [Kwite-operator](https://github.com/tdhite/kwite-operator).
-For now you can call other Kwites using their cluster local or ingress addresses.

 ## Try it out
 To try out Kwite, it must be built and is usually executed in a suitable [Kubernetes](https://kubernetes.io) environment.
 Details are [further